libavg/libavg/sphinxdoc/misc.rst

     .. autoclass:: Logger

         Interface to the logger used by the avg player.
-        The logger supports custom log handlers, categorized logging messages and log levels.
+        The logger supports custom log sinks, categorized log messages and log severities.
-        The logger can not be instantiated, is available in the avg module.
+        The logger can not be instantiated,but is available in the avg module.
         It can be configured via environment variables, c++ plugins or python.

         Log categories can be set either by calling Logger.setCategories or by setting the